home-assistant/home-assistant.io/source/_components/light.xiaomi_miio.markdown

 ha_iot_class: "Local Polling"
 ---

-The `xiaomi_philipslight` platform allows you to control the state of your Xiaomi Philips LED Ball Lamp and Xiaomi Philips LED Ceiling Lamp.
+The `xiaomi_miio` platform allows you to control the state of your Xiaomi Philips LED Ball Lamp and Xiaomi Philips LED Ceiling Lamp.

 Currently, the supported features are `on`, `off`, `set_cct` (colortemp) , `set_bright` (brightness).